amida-tech/recruitment-registry/api/docs/api.md

 ### Registration
 <a name="registration"/>

-This section describes the API that is needed to register a participant.
-During registration participants are expected to specify their account details `username`, `password` and `email` and answer the profile survey that has been posted in [Profile Survey Administration](#admin-profile-survey).
-The profile survey is available without authorization
+This section describes the resources that are needed to register a participant.
+During registration participants are expected to specify their account details `username`, `password` and `email` and answer the profile survey that has been created in [Profile Survey Administration](#admin-profile-survey).
+The profile survey is available without authorization using `/profile-survey` resource

 ```js
 let profileSurvey;